The Attentive Field

 Clients often report:

-a steadier relationship to their creative process
+a steadier relationship to their creative process, life, work

 reduced urgency and self-pressure